-Jehu Williams (1788-1859) of Orange County married Absalom Row's sister Hetty on Christmas Day 1814.
+Jehu Williams (1788-1859) of Lynchburg married Absalom Row's sister Hetty on Christmas Day 1814.
 They soon moved to Lynchburg, where Jehu became a partner with artisan John Victor; the silverware and clocks made by Williams and Victor remain collectible to this day.
 Hetty died in March 1823, within a month of the birth of her fourth child, Hettie.
 Jehu married Susannah Tompkins on September 11 of that same year and they would have six children together.
 The second of these was James Tompkins Williams, born in Lynchburg on April 29, 1829.

 James married Absalom Row's daughter Martha Jane on December 17, 1850 and they settled in Richmond.
 James worked as a commission merchant first in the firm of Bryant and Tardy with his brother in law Wilson P. Bryant and fellow Lynchburger Samuel C. Tardy.
 Later the business became known as Tinsley, Tardy and Williams and finally as Tardy and Williams, auction house and wholesale merchants.
 The business was located near Shockoe Slip at the corner of 13th and Cary Streets.
 Before the Civil War they were joined by two more young men from Lynchburg, Tipton D. Jennings and Richard H.T.
 Adams.
 Jennings fought in the Eleventh Virginia Infantry and in later life served in the House of Delegates.
 Dick Adams was a signal officer during the war and served on the staff of General A.P.
 Hill.